sdkn104/Arduino/libraries/espnowLib/README.md

 bool sendEspNowData(uint8_t *macaddr, String message, uint8_t type)
 ```
 Send ESP-NOW packet to the specified mac address.
 This function can be called either from control or slave node.
 `sendEspNowReq()` sends req packet and `sendEspNowData()` sends data packet.
-User can specify arbitary number to type. message is content of the data packet.
+User can specify arbitary number to `type`. `message` is content of the data packet.
 These function waits for ack packet replied.
-If ack packet received, return `true`.
+When ack packet received, return `true`.
 If timeout or fails to send packet, return `false`.

 *Note:* Set WiFi mode before calling this function.
 For controller node, set WiFi mode to STA but never begin (never make connection to AP).
 For slave node, set WiFi mode to SoftAP mode.